Coronavirus – Mortgage information

-After 31 March 2021, you can extend an existing payment holiday until the 31 July 2021 as long as your request does not go over the six month limit and there are no breaks in the payment holiday
+The deadline to apply for a new payment holiday has now passed.
+You can extend an existing payment holiday until the 31st July 2021 as long as your request does not go over the six month limit and there are no breaks in the payment holiday.

-If you have already had a mortgage payment holiday and want to apply for a another, you will have to wait until you have come to the end of your existing payment holiday and have received a letter from us outlining the impact it has had on your mortgage.
+If you are currently on a mortgage payment holiday and want to apply for another, you will have to wait until you have come to the end of your existing payment holiday and have received a letter from us outlining the impact it has had on your mortgage.

-Once you’ve received your letter you can apply for a further payment holiday by completing the form below or by calling us.
+Once you’ve received your letter you can apply for a further payment holiday by calling us.

 If you can afford to re-start your mortgage payments it’s in your best interests to do so.

 You have already had a total of six months of mortgage payment holidays (deferral)

 If you’ve already taken a total of six months payment holidays, we will not be able to offer you another one.